Hire from a shorter, cleaner contractor list.

 How It Works

-Browse by trade, city, or both to find pros that match your project.
+Browse by trade, city, or both to find contractors that match the job type.

 California requires a license for any construction project over $500 in labor and materials.
 The Contractors State License Board (CSLB) manages the licensing system, and every licensed professional carries a surety bond and workers' compensation insurance.
 Hiring an unlicensed worker puts you at risk: no bond protection, no insurance coverage if someone gets hurt on your property, and no legal recourse through the CSLB if the work goes wrong.